College Decisions: What Is Rolling Admission?

 Rolling admission means that a college or university reviews applications and releases admission decisions continually, so you can expect to get a decision within four to six weeks after applying.
 That’s because college admissions committees do not wait until they have received all applications before deciding who to accept—they make those decisions on a rolling basis.

-It’s worth noting that rolling admission schools will fill spots on a continual basis, so there may be fewer openings the later you apply.
+It’s worth noting that rolling admission schools will fill spots on a continual basis, so they may have fewer openings the later you apply.
 In that sense, it can be beneficial to submit your application early.
 Each school sets different standards for admissions in general and rolling admission specifically.
 Make sure to review the colleges and universities you’re interested in attending for additional information.

 Learn more: Is a Bachelor’s Degree Worth It?

-Although applying to a rolling admission college doesn't guarantee acceptance—you'll still need to present yourself as a qualified candidate—there are some advantages to including a rolling admission school on your college list.
-Here are a few:
+Although applying to a rolling admission college doesn't guarantee acceptance—you'll still need to present yourself as a qualified candidate—including a rolling admission school on your college list has some advantages.
+Review these:

 Many public universities feature this option, as do many online degree programs.
 Universities on Coursera typically admit students twice a year, meaning you can start your degree sooner.
 Learn more about earning your bachelor’s degree from the University of London or the University of North Texas.